The Final countdown! Maxxis British Motocross Championships finale – Preview

-The action gets under way at 9am with the first race at 11.55am.
-Admission is £20 for adults and £5 for children with family tickets priced at £45.
-Foxhill is four miles east of Swindon.
-Postcode is SN4 0DR.
+Practice kicks off at 9am with the first MXY2 race at 10.45am.
+The opening MX2 race is at noon.
+On-the-gate admission is £20 for adults and £5 for children with family tickets available priced at £45.